-When photographing moving water your settings may vary depending on the look you want, see below for examples of a variety of settings.
+Your camera settings for waterfall photography will vary depending on the look you want.
+See below for examples of a variety of settings for photographing moving water.

 As you will be using a tripod you can choose pretty much any shutter speed you want.
 Here is what I recommend for a starting point, then experiment by adjusting the shutter speed/aperture combo up and down.

 Camera Settings for Waterfall Photography